crispinprojects/talkcalendar/README.md

 ### GTK4 Deprecating Classes

 GTK have announced that they are [deprecating a number of GTK4 classes](https://blog.gtk.org/2022/10/30/on-deprecations/) as an early outlook at changes that will appear in the next major release that will break API compatibility.
 The full list of depreciated classes can be found in the list of [GTK4 api classes](https://docs.gtk.org/gtk4/#classes) and generally listed as GTK4.10 or GTK4.12 depreciations.
-Most current Linux distributions are using GTK4.8.
-Talk Calendar had been using a number of these classes and so recent work has involved going through the source code line-by-line removing class functions that will be depreciated.
+Debian based Linux distributions are currently using GTK4.8.
+Talk Calendar had been using a number of classes which will be depreciated and so recent work has involved going through the source code line-by-line removing class functions on the depreciation hit list.

 I have tested building Talk Calendar with ***GTK4.12*** (Ubuntu 23.10).
 It builds.
 However, if you take a binary built with GTK4.12 and try to run it on Debian 12 which uses GTK4.8 it fails to run.
 You need to use a binary built on Debian 12 on Debian 12 and a binary built on Ubuntu 23.10 on Ubuntu 23.10.
 However, a binary built on Debian 12 with GTK4.8 runs on Ubuntu 23.10.
 It appears from my testing that a GTK4 app built on a lower version will run on a higher version but the reverse is not true.